raspberrypilearning/anime-expressions-simplified/en/step_2.md

 You will see that basic styling has been applied to the text because it is inside `<h1>` tags.
 The heading text is bold and large.

 --- /task ---

+## Save your project

+Your project is saved automatically.
+Return to the starter link in the same web browser to see your changes.

+--- collapse ---

+---
+title: I accidentally closed my project
+---

+Click on the [starter project](https://staging-editor.raspberrypi.org/en/projects/anime-expressions-starter){:target="_blank"} link to open your project.
+Use the same web browser to see your changes.

+--- /collapse ---

+--- collapse ---

+---
+title: If you have a Code Editor account
+---

+Click the 'Save' button to create a copy of the project in your Raspberry Pi account.

+--- /collapse ---